Murder of Ryan Poston: Murder

+First trial

 Hubers was indicted for Poston's murder on December 20, 2012.
 On January 16, 2013, she entered a plea of not guilty to the murder charges.
 Two-and-a-half years after the incident, Hubers' murder trial began on April 13, 2015.
-She had remained in the Campbell County jail since her arrest, unable to meet her bail.
+She had remained in the Campbell County jail since her arrest, unable to meet her 3 million dollar bail.

 Prosecutors argued that the motive for the murder was that Poston wanted to permanently end the couple's relationship.
 Defense attorneys continued with their contention that the shooting was in self-defense and that Hubers was a victim of domestic abuse.
 As part of their case, the prosecution, led by Michelle Snodgrass, put on text message evidence that showed Hubers' obsession with Poston.
 Several witnesses, including Poston's family members, Audrey Bolte, and Hubers' former cellmate, testified for the prosecution.

 Carissa Carlisle, through whom Poston met Hubers, testified that her cousin was trying to avoid conflict with Hubers, and she read a series of text messages she had exchanged with Poston prior to his death.
 Poston's stepfather Peter Carter testified that, the day before his son's death, Poston confided in Carter about an upcoming date with Bolte, and was afraid to tell Hubers about it.
 The date was for the following night, on which Poston was killed.
 Bolte stated that, on the night of the murder, she and Poston planned to meet at a Milford, Ohio, bar for drinks at 9:30 and that she had been looking forward to it, but that Poston had failed to show up.
 Hubers' former cellmate, Cecily Miller, also testified, where she said that Hubers bragged about killing her boyfriend, saying that she laughed "about shooting [Poston] in the face and giving him the nose job he always wanted."
 Miller also said that Hubers discussed legal strategy with her, saying she "was going to plead insanity, but she was too smart because she has the IQ of Einstein.
 So she was going to plead battered wife syndrome."

 Hubers did not take the stand in her own defense, but relied on her police interrogation tape in which she maintained the killing was in self-defense.